RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/rs-6-4-2-tba.md

 ## Resolved issues

-- RS95873 - Remove known limitation for custom installation on RHEL 7 and RHEL 8
+- RS95344 - Fixed known limitation for RHEL 7 and RHEL 8 where CRDB databases fail to start when installed using custom installation paths

 - RS88010 - Roll back node configuration when the [remove node]({{<relref "/rs/clusters/remove-node">}}) operation fails

-- RS95824 - Remove known limitation when running `rl_rdbconvert` manually
+- RS95824 - Fixed an issue with running `rl_rdbconvert` on Ubuntu

-- RS97971 - Resharding fails for rack-aware, non-replicated databases
+- RS97971 - Fixed known limitation for the edge case where resharding fails for rack-aware databases with no replication

 ## Known limitations